How Much Does Air Duct Cleaning Cost?

 Additional Costs and Considerations

-When budgeting for air duct cleaning costs, there will be additional price factors and considerations.
-These can range from menial, like inspection fees and repairs, to more significant, like pests, mold, or asbestos.
+When budgeting for air duct cleaning costs, there may be additional price factors and considerations.
+These costs can range from inspection fees and repair costs to more significant charged for eliminating pests, mold, or asbestos.

-Air duct inspection costs range from $80 to $180.
-Some companies will apply the cost of inspection toward the cleaning if you use the same company.
+Air duct inspection costs range from $75 to $125.
+Some companies will apply the cost of inspection toward the cleaning if the same service is used.
 A camera is used to inspect the ductwork and check for pests, damage, debris, mold, insulation issues, and dust buildup.
-Inspecting and cleaning a furnace can cost between $100 and $300 or as much as $500 if an air conditioner is included.
-Cleaning an air conditioning unit averages between $50 and $200.
+It’s recommended that homeowners have air ducts inspected at least once per year.

 Number of Furnaces and AC Units

-The more furnaces and air conditioning units there are in a house, the more it will cost to clean the air ducts.
-Each additional furnace will cost an extra $400 per furnace and ductwork.
+The more furnaces and air-conditioning units there are in a house, the more it will cost to clean the air ducts.
+Each additional furnace will add $400 to the cost of furnace duct cleaning.
 Although it’s not common for homes to have more than one furnace, a second furnace is often found in homes with additions where the original furnace was not powerful enough to heat the entire space.

 Rodents and insects can make their way into an air duct system and create a cozy home.
 They may chew their way into the ductwork, or there may be an unsealed area with easy access.
 Rodent droppings can cause respiratory illness.
-Pest control can range from $150 to $500 to remove mice, rats, or other rodents.
-If you notice any droppings within the air duct system, call an exterminator.
+Pest extermination costs between $150 and $500 to remove mice, rats, or other rodents.
+If there are any droppings within the air duct system, homeowners will want to call an exterminator.
 A rodent or insect infestation may require more than just a simple duct cleaning.

 Mold and Mildew Removal

-In addition to air duct cleaning costs, professional mold and mildew removal can add between $600 and $2,000.
+In addition to air duct cleaning costs, professional mold remediation costs $600 and $2,000.
 Removing mold and mildew involves special equipment, chemicals, and additional time.
-Air duct sanitizing costs $70 to $150.
-This will prevent future mold and mildew growth.
-Keep in mind that most air duct cleaning doesn’t remove all traces of mold.
+Air duct sanitizing, which can help prevent future mold and mildew growth, costs $100 to $250.
+Homeowners will want to keep in mind that most air duct cleaning doesn’t remove all traces of mold.
 Duct sanitizing involves spraying an antibacterial disinfectant into the ductwork.
 The EPA, insulation experts, and air duct professionals acknowledge that moisture should not be inside fiberglass-lined ductwork.
-If the mold and mildew problem is severe, the air duct cleaning professionals may refer you to a specialist to take care of the job.
+If the mold and mildew problem is severe, the air duct cleaning professionals may suggest a specialist to take care of the job.

-An air duct cleaning professional should be able to inspect the duct system to make sure there are no asbestos materials in the heating and cooling system.
-Removing asbestos materials requires specialized procedures.
-The material should not be removed or disturbed except by specially trained professionals.
-The cost of asbestos removal will depend on its extent, but the national average is about $2,000.
+An air duct cleaning professional can inspect a duct system to make sure there are no asbestos materials in the heating and cooling system.
+Removing asbestos materials requires specialized procedures, and the material should only be removed or disturbed by specially trained professionals.
+The cost of asbestos removal will depend on its extent, but the national average is about $5 to $20 per square foot.

 Air Duct Coating

 The producers of products marketed to coat duct surfaces assert that air duct coating sealants will prevent dust and other particles inside the ducts from being released into the home.
-According to the EPA, tests have shown that the sealant does not completely cover the duct surface, and it may impact the efficacy of fire and acoustic retardant fiberglass ducts.
+According to the EPA, tests have shown that the sealant does not completely cover the duct surface, and it may reduce the acoustic and fire-retardant qualities of fiberglass ducts.
 Having a coating applied to the ductwork may also invalidate the manufacturer’s warranty.
 Not much is known regarding the toxicity of these products and what happens if they catch fire.
 There is also concern about the breakdown of the coating sealant and whether it would add additional particles to the ductwork air.
+It costs between $180 to $625 to have air ducts coated on average.

 HVAC Inspection and Cleaning

-HVAC cleaning can run from $100 to $1,000 or more.
-Professional cleaning companies will usually charge one of three ways: a flat rate, per vent, or by square feet.
-Some air duct cleaning companies will have a package rate based on the total number of vents or square feet, and others will charge based on the individual needs of your HVAC system.
+HVAC inspections can run from $250 to $400 or more, and cleaning costs $70 to $195.
+General HVAC service costs $75 to $200.
+Companies that clean air ducts will typically charge in one of three ways: a flat rate, per vent, or per square foot.
+Some air duct cleaning companies will have a package rate based on the total number of vents or square feet, and others will charge based on the individual needs of the HVAC system.

 Furnace or AC Repairs

-A furnace or air conditioning unit may need to be repaired if an air duct cleaning professional detects damage.
-The cost to repair a furnace is between $130 to $500 and the cost to repair an air conditioning unit is $160 to $550.
+A furnace or air-conditioning unit may need to be repaired if an AC duct cleaning professional detects damage.
+The cost of a furnace tune-up or repair may be between $130 to $500 and the cost to repair an air-conditioning unit is $160 to $600.

 Do I Need Air Duct Cleaning?